1994 British Touring Car Championship: Season summary

 The lead up to the 1994 season saw both consolidation and major news amongst the manufacturers.
 Reigning champions BMW retained Joachim Winkelhock and Steve Soper, and the team would again be managed by works outfit Schnitzer Motorsport.
 Soper however would miss some races when they clashed with his JTCC programme; his place would then be taken by Roberto Ravaglia.
 Ford were looking to build on their late 1993 success with Paul Radisich and Andy Rouse, while Toyota added Tim Sugden to their 1993 drivers Will Hoy and Julian Bailey.
 While Vauxhall retained drivers John Cleland and Jeff Allam they had handed over the running of their works team to Ray Mallock Ltd., who had previously run semi-works cars as Ecurie Ecosse.

 Renault also retained their drivers Alain Menu and Tim Harvey, but replaced their Renault 19 with more modern Lagunas.
 Keith O’Dor continued with Nissan but was joined by ex-Formula One driver Eric van de Poele, who replaced Win Percy.
 Patrick Watts moved from Mazda to Peugeot, replacing Robb Gravett, while Mazda expanded to a two-car line up with drivers Matt Neal and David Leslie.

-Two new manufacturers joined the championship.
+Mazda however would not see out the season, a collision between both drivers at the first Silverstone meeting of the season resulted in Neal spectacularly barrel rolling down the circuit several times, writing off his Xedos 6 car in the process.
+Neal wouldn't drive again that year as the team could not afford to provide a replacement car, and they subsequently soldiered on for a further three meetings with Leslie as their sole entry, before finally running out of money and withdrawing from the championship just before the Knockhill meeting.Two new manufacturers joined the championship.
 Tom Walkinshaw made a comeback with Volvo, the Swedish manufacturer surprisingly choosing to run the estate version of their 850 model.
 1988 Le Mans winner Jan Lammers and Swedish Formula Three racer Rickard Rydell would be the team’s two drivers.
 Alfa Romeo was the other manufacturer to join; Italian works outfit Alfa Corse would run two cars for Gabriele Tarquini and Giampiero Simoni.
 Alfa had produced a unique homologation special version of their 155 model complete with wings and spoilers, significantly improving the aerodynamics of the car.
 The 155 was to revolutionize Super Touring racing.
 The rules stated that aerodynamic wings could be used provided they were fitted to a limited number of road cars.
 Peugeot, Ford and Toyota had all run with rear spoilers in previous years due to this.
 Alfa exploited the rules by releasing a special edition of the 155 called the 'Silverstone' just to gain the aero advantage.
 Renault and BMW eventually followed suit by releasing limited "homologation special" editions of their cars, the Laguna Airflow and the 318is, respectively.